spezold/fancy_barchart/README.md

 ## Colors and styles

 Starting with a **color pair** for each category (as defined by a `colormaps.ColorPairs` instance), different styles are applied to distinguish the values within each category.
+At the same time, the chosen style also distinguishes different bars within a group, as it is applied consistently to all categories within the bar.

 The style of a bar is defined by the `colormaps.Style` enum: